dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     UserAgent string
 }

-// ClientAuthState represents authentication state for a specific client within a browser session type ClientAuthState struct {
+// ClientAuthState represents authentication state for a specific client within an auth session.
+// Expiration follows OIDC conventions with both absolute and idle timeout:
+// - ExpiresAt enforces absolute lifetime (sessions.absoluteLifetime)
+// - LastActivity + sessions.validIfNotUsedFor enforces idle timeout
+// A client state is considered expired if EITHER condition is met. type ClientAuthState struct {
     // UserID + ConnectorID identify which UserIdentity is authenticated for this client UserID      string